…or sculpturing is not that bad for health ;P

 Some tools used during the process 🙂

-The first corner was nearly ready for finishing touches.
+The first corner was nearly ready for the finishing touches.
 I only had to file it down to its original round shape.
-That was done with the help of a files 🙂
+That was done with the help of files 🙂

 The second corner required even more work.
 I’ve used the same method again.

-When I finally had a base rebuilt, I had to make a clip sockets in its original places.
+When I finally had a base rebuilt, I had to make clip sockets in their original places.
 To do that, I had to cut down a Dremel tool to a proper size.

 After making slots, I could start trying on the bottom part against the top.
 Unfortunately, one of the hooks snapped off during the process 🙁